kevupton/auto-swagger-ui/README.md

 );
 ```

-If you do not wish to have the scanning functionality, simply comment out the scanner.
-By default it will already
-be commented out.

 *Note: Lumen will probably need to copy the config from the config file in this package, to `swagger.php` and
 register the configuration `$app->configure('swagger');` in the `bootstrap/app.js`.*